 Malin's Fountain has a water theme due to its proximity to Lady Bird Lake, and because of the stories Dambo had heard about people in Austin leaving water out for animals when summers get too hot and dry.
 The troll is holding a large bowl to go with the water theme.
 Dambo has said that he "thought that it would be cool to make a sculpture that reminded us to share this world with the other species and share our water with them,"

-To be able to log this virtual cache, you must complete the following two tasks:
+The updated requirements to be able to log this virtual cache are to complete the following two tasks:

 1) Answer the following question and send your answer to the Cache Owner.
-There is a poem engraved on a rock near the sculpture.
+There is a poem engraved on a rock near Malin’s Fountain.
 What is the final word of the poem?

-2) Post a photo of yourself or your gps device with the troll visible in the background on your "found" log.
+2) Post a photo of yourself or your gps device with the fountain visible in the background on your log.
 (You do not need to send me the photo.
 Just include it in your log.)

-Any "found" logs that have not completed both of these steps will be deleted.
+Any logs that have not completed both of these steps will be deleted.

 Virtual Rewards 4.0 – 2024-2025